 - Add cmafstreamingpacketizer to the LiveStreamPacketizers property.
 You can add it to the prepopulated comma-separated list, or it can be the only packetizer specified.
 The XML looks like this:

 <Streams> ... <LiveStreamPacketizers>cmafstreamingpacketizer</LiveStreamPacketizers> ... </Streams>

-- Add the cmafLLEnableLowLatency property to the LiveStreamPacketizer element and set it to true.
+- Add the cmafLLEnableLowLatency property to the LiveStreamPacketizer container element and set it to true.

 <LiveStreamPacketizer> <Properties> <Property> <Name>cmafLLEnableLowLatency</Name> <Value>true</Value> <Type>Boolean</Type> </Property> </Properties> </LiveStreamPacketizer>

 - For the HTTPStreamers property, make sure HLS (cupertinostreaming) is specified.
 The XML looks like this: